About API Alerts

 The API returns a specified HTTP error code.

 The API response time exceeds a certain amount.

 Runtime Manager alerts differ in nature from API alerts.
 Runtime Manager flags CPU usage, secure data gateway up/down, and deployment success/failure, to name a few.
 API alerts, on the other hand, relate to an API request or response.

-You can add one of the following types of alerts to a deployed API version from the API Administration or API Version details page as follows:
+You can add one of the following types of alerts to an API:

 An infraction of one or more policies that govern the API occurs.